dorriklabs/mail2rag/README.md

 ## ⚡ TL;DR

 Mail2RAG monitors your inbox and **automatically**:
-1. 📥 Ingests emails + attachments into a vector database
+1. 📥 Ingests emails + attachments into a vector database (Qdrant)
-2. 🔍 Indexes with hybrid search (Vector + BM25 + Reranking)
+2. 🔍 Indexes with hybrid search (Vector + BM25 + Cross-Encoder Reranking)
-3. 💬 Answers questions via email using RAG
+3. 💬 Answers questions via email or Streamlit dashboard using RAG

 **Send an email → Get it indexed → Query via email or dashboard**